 Their dinner menu at Off the Griddle looks like a lot of fun and yumminess with loads of comfort foods.
 I definitely want to give that a go sometime.

-For up-to-date information on hours and menu, go to their website here.
+For up-to-date information on hours and menu, go to the Off the Griddle website.